 Rigorous Testing

-Test your Telemetry to validate its correctness.
-If the data is wrong in any way, whether its due to lost packets or incorrect calculations, then it will be useless.
+Test your telemetry to validate its correctness.
+If the data are wrong in any way, whether due to lost packets or incorrect calculations, then they will be useless.

 Know How You’ll Use It

 All of these points are important, but this one may be the most important.
-Many designers have a tendency to ask for a lot of datapoints they never end up using.
-They may feel that a reason will come up later and they’ll be happy they had it.
-Or they may have a question they want to answer like “Weapon Effectiveness” but be unsure how to answer it, so they’ll ask for all related datapoints.
+Many designers have a tendency to ask for aa lot of datapoints they never end up using.
+They may feel that a reason will come up later and they’ll be happy they had the data.
+Or they may have a question they want to answer like “How effective is the weapon?" but be unsure how to answer it, so they’ll ask for all related datapoints.
 This design approach can lead to wasted engineering effort, messy databases, and wordy naming conventions to distinguish so many random types of data.

 To get ahead of this, designers should understand what they need to prove the success of each design.
 This means not only going after the right data points, but also structuring the tables and graphs they plan on filling.
 They should also determine a successful metric they hope to see in those charts.
-Example charts for Weapon Effectiveness could include Weapon Accuracy, Kill Range, Damage Per Second, and Weapon Showdown stats (which weapon statistically wins in a 1v1 fight).
+Example charts for weapon effectiveness, for example, could include weapon accuracy, kill range, damage per second, and weapon showdown stats (regarding which weapon statistically wins in a one-on-one fight).

 The Analysis

 When analyzing qualitative data, you’re looking for common thoughts and feelings shared by a good percentage of your participants.
 You’re also looking for correlations between feedback and gameplay success.
-Players who win are more likely to leave positive feedback than players who lose.
+Players who win are more likely to leave positive feedback than are players who lose.

-When analyzing quantitative data, you should already have an idea of the target numbers you’re looking for.
-For example:
+When analyzing quantitative data, you should already have an idea of the target numbers you’re looking for:

 Are you expecting an equal use of weapon types across all players in a match?